gantry/docs/pages/01.gantry5/01.basics/08.updating-themes/docs.md

 However, there may be cases where you have customized a theme file directly at the source, rather than editing a duplicate in the `custom` directory.
 If this is the case for your site, make sure you back up the file(s) and store them in a safe place.
 You may need them for reference after the update should any of your changes revert.

 !
 The process outlined in this guide may not apply to all Gantry 5 themes.
 Some third-party theme developers may have different update processes depending on their unique situations.
-This guide is intended to offer a common use scenario as it applies to the **Hydrogen** theme.

 ## Platform-specific Process